Azure/terraform-azurerm-avm-res-cdn-profile/README.md

   - `name` - (Required) The name which should be used for this Front Door Security Policy.
 Possible values must not be an empty string.
   - `firewall` - (Required) An firewall block as defined below: -
   - 'front\_door\_firewall\_policy\_name' - (Required) the name of Front Door Firewall Policy that should be linked to this Front Door Security Policy.
   - 'association' - (Required) An association block as defined below:-
-      - ' domain\_names ' - (Optional) list of the domain names to associate with the firewall policy.
+  - 'domain\_names' - (Optional) list of the domain names to associate with the firewall policy.
 Provide either domain names or endpoint names or both.
-      - ' endpoint\_names' - (Optional) list of the endpoint names to associate with the firewall policy.
+  - 'endpoint\_names' - (Optional) list of the endpoint names to associate with the firewall policy.
 Provide either domain names or endpoint names or both.
-      - ' patterns\_to\_match' - (Required) The list of paths to match for this firewall policy.
+  - 'patterns\_to\_match' - (Required) The list of paths to match for this firewall policy.
 Possible value includes /*

 Type: